 As a classical musician, Lamon has performed in various orchestral venues including Principal Percussionist for the L-O-U Symphony Orchestra, Corinth Symphony Orchestra, Greensboro Symphony Orchestra, served as Artist in Residence at the FWISD Creative and Performing Arts Summer Music Camp, and performed in various theatre productions including "Cats", "Footloose," "Into the Woods" and many more.
 In addition to his orchestral experience, Mr. Lawhorn has performed with recording artist Matt MaGill, “Howlin’ Madd” Bill Perry, R.A.
 Hall, The Damnwells, Colandra McDowell, toured with the Inner City All-Stars Brass Band, and the George Tisdale Band as a drum set artist.

-Active within the Percussive Arts Society, Lamon serves as a member of the Drum Set Committee, performing and conducting clinics at the Mississippi and North Carolina Day of Percussion.
-An avid promoter of educational instruction, Lamon has conducted clinics across North Carolina, Mississippi, and Virginia and is a sought after adjudicator in marching and ensemble performances.
-Lamon is an endorsee of Beato Bags, Drum Dots, Remo Drumheads, Vic Firth Sticks and a member of the Vic Firth Collegiate Educator Team.
+Active within the Percussive Arts Society, Lamon serves as secretary and member of the Drum Set Committee.
+Lamon is a sought after clinician and adjudicator in drum set, marching and percussion ensemble performances.
+An avid promoter of educational instruction, Lamon has conducted clinics at the Mississippi and North Carolina Days of Percussion, multiple PASIC Conventions and states such as North Carolina, Mississippi, Texas and Virginia.
+Lamon is an endorsee of Pearl-Adams, Drum Dots, Remo Drumheads, Vic Firth Sticks and a member of the Vic Firth Collegiate Educator Team.

 Currently, Lamon serves as Assistant Director of Bands at North Carolina A&T State University.
 His duties within the University Band Program include the coordination of all aspects of the University Band Percussion Ensembles in rehearsals and field instructions, including drumline and percussion ensembles.
-Most recently, the NCA&T Drumline, known as "Cold Steel," has been selected to perform at the 2016 Percussive Arts Society International Clinic in Indianapolis, Indiana.
-In addition to his percussive duties, Lamon also teaches courses within the music department, and assists with conducting the Wind Ensemble, Symphonic Band and University Pep Band.
+Lamon also teaches courses within the music department, conducts the Symphonic Band, oversees the BGMM Media Team and serves as recruitment coordinator.
 Previously, Lamon served as Percussion Instructor at North Carolina Central University where his duties within the Department of Music included the oversight of Marching Percussion, conducting the MSM Percussion Ensemble, and providing additional private lesson instruction.
 In 2010, NCCU was rated as one of the Top 10 Best Drumlines in College Football by bleacherreport.com.